Personal Journey and Motivation

 What’s your favourite thing about your team or the people you work with?

-There’s also a great culture where you can openly say you don’t know something without any judgement.
+There’s also a great culture where you can openly say you don’t know something.
 That makes a big difference and helps everyone learn and work better together.

 Growth, Development and Innovation